 Once in flight, the stunt performer turns in the air and lands in the safety net.
 Within seconds, the performer has to climb down from the net to finish the act.

-The description said that while many seasoned performers could not cope with the claustrophobic conditions of the barrel, those who could were "highly respected for their courage and daring".'First fatality'
+The description said that while many seasoned performers could not cope with the claustrophobic conditions of the barrel, those who could were "highly respected for their courage and daring".

 The Kent Event Centre, which manages the showground, said the show's organisers had visited the site before the event.